 PLEASE NOTE THAT WE HAVE AN ONLINE APPLICATION THAT IS ENTIRELY PAPERLESS!

 In Part II, you will be asked to upload supporting documents directly from your computer.
-We request the following documents:
+We request that you submit all the following documents in PDF format:

 - A narrative summary of your grant request (3 pages max) including a brief history and description of your organization; a description of the need or problem addressed by your grant request, the persons that will be served, plans for funding, and timing for the project.
 The Foundation strongly prefers projects that will be completed within one year of funding.

-- A current year operating budget. (annual condensed budget 1- 3 pages max preferred)
+- A current year operating budget. (annual condensed budget 1- 3 pages max)

 - Financial statements for the most recent fiscal year.